 4. Use-based (Euclidean) zoning creates car dependence.

-5. The current built environment was created on a foundation of racial inequity and environmental injustice, with the clearly stated intention of segregating communities of color.
+5. Much of the current built environment was created on a foundation of racial inequity and environmental injustice, with the clearly stated intention of segregating communities of color.

 6. Single-family zoning perpetuates racial segregation and is a powerful impediment to correcting past wrongs.